Happy Fall Masking

 Because these leaves are so tiny, you'll probably need a craft knife or pick to help you separate the mask from the backing paper.

 Now we need a shape for the leaves...
-You can free hand this if you want, but I knew I wanted a semi-circular swirl of leaves and decided it would be easier to just trace the circle die from Happy Days.
+You can free hand this if you want, but I knew I wanted a semi-circular swirl of leaves and decided it would be easier to just trace the circle die.
 Be sure to use a pencil and a really light touch...
 You'll want to erase the line later.

 Start stamping your leaves... any time you want a leaf to fall behind another leaf, cover the first leaf with a mask, then stamp.
 Keep stamping leaves to build your swirl of leaves.